Canada Greener Homes Program 2026: What’s Gone, What’s New, and What It Means for Your Solar Decision

 Speed is only half the savings story.
 Ontario’s rules do the rest.

 Net metering.
 Any system up to 500 kW can push excess power to the grid for bill credits (Ontario Energy Board).
-That covers every home in the province.
-One catch — credits expire after 12 months, so right-sizing matters.
+That covers every normal home project in the province.
+For the connection process, the practical 2026 change is the micro-embedded generation threshold: Ontario increased it from 10 kW to 12 kW effective May 1, 2026.
+That gives some high-load homes more room to size around EV charging, heat pumps, and future electricity use.
+Here is the deeper breakdown of Ontario’s 12 kW micro-embedded generation threshold.
+One catch with net metering still matters — credits expire after 12 months, so right-sizing matters.

 Fast utility approvals.
 EcoFlow’s 2026 Ontario guide says standard home systems get final utility connection within two to four weeks of inspection.
 Your installer handles the engineering plans, the ESA permit, and the microgeneration agreement.
 You sign a couple of forms.